 When creating a ticket you need to fill in the following fields:

 - Ticket Description

-- Ticket Type: Select the Paid or Free option
+- Ticket Type: Select if the ticket is Paid or Free,

-- Price: If you chose the Paid option
+Price: Available if you chose the Paid option.

 - Ticket Group: Each Ticket must be associated with a Ticket Group and cannot be associated with multiple Groups.
 By default, at least 1 ticket group will be created for your event as this is required.